nitrozyna/FDR-Metabolomics/timelog.md

 ### 18 Nov 2020
 *1 hour* Reread the Kall et al. paper to be able to approach decoy FDR calculation

+### 21 2020
+*2 hours* Planned exactly each step of the pipeline: creating decoy database, p-value calc, FDR, q-value calc and plots.